In tech, headlines worship funding.

 Key Takeaways

-- California leads in tech, with 7 of the 10 top companies headquartered in the Golden State — all in the Bay Area.
+- California leads in tech, with 8 of the 10 top companies headquartered in the Golden State — all in the Bay Area.
+Austin, TX, and Livingston, NJ, bring one company each to this month’s list.

 Which Industries are Leading the Tech Race?